barjac/freedv-rade-build/README.md

   |*buntu clones     |??    |Should be OK if `'cat /etc/os-release\|grep -m1 "ID="\|cut -d= -f2' returns 'ubuntu'`|
   |Arch              |??    |Probably broken deps - needs a tester and bug report - anyone? :) |

+## News

+- 7 December 2024 Added a desktop icon to start FreeDV from the desktop

 ## Using the script